Eschatologue/CM_wiki/docs/class/wizard/bladesinger.md

 ### Level 3: War and Song

-You have Armor Training with Light Armor and you have proficiency in one martial melee weapon that lacks the :weapon-prop-two-handed: Two-Handed property and in the Performance skill.
+You have Armour Training with Light Armour and you have proficiency in one martial melee weapon that lacks the :weapon-prop-two-handed: Two-Handed property and in the Performance skill.
 If you already have proficiency in the Performance skill, you gain proficiency in another skill available to Wizards at level 1.

 ### Level 3: Bladesong

-Using your Bonus Action, you can invoke an elven magic called the *Bladesong*, provided that you aren't wearing medium or heavy armor or using a shield.
+Using your Bonus Action, you can invoke an elven magic called the *Bladesong*, provided that you aren't wearing medium or heavy armour or using a shield.
 It graces you with supernatural speed, agility, and focus for 1 minute.
-It ends early if you have the Incapacitated condition, if you don Medium Armor, Heavy Armor or a Shield, if you use two hands to make an attack with a weapon, or if you die.
+It ends early if you have the Incapacitated condition, if you don Medium Armour, Heavy Armour or a Shield, if you use two hands to make an attack with a weapon, or if you die.
 You can also dismiss the *Bladesong* at any time (no action required).
 While your *Bladesong* is active, you gain the following benefits:

-***Keen Defense.*** You gain a bonus to your Armor Class equal to your Intelligence modifier (minimum of +1).
+***Keen Defense.*** You gain a bonus to your Armour Class equal to your Intelligence modifier (minimum of +1).

 ***Increased Speed.*** Your Speed increases by 10 feet.